Skip nav to main content.

 You have a specific, one-time expense with a clear budget

 Kitchen remodel.
 Roof replacement.
 Major bathroom renovation.
 Debt consolidation.
 When you know exactly how much you need and want predictable fixed payments, a home equity loan fits the bill.
-You receive the full amount upfront, then repay it on a schedule that’s easy to plan around.
+You receive the full amount upfront, then repay it on a schedule that is easy to plan around.

 You want a separate, manageable second payment

-Because a home equity loan doesn’t change your primary mortgage, your main mortgage payment stays exactly as-is.
+Because a home equity loan does not change your primary mortgage, your main mortgage payment stays as-is.
 You simply add a fixed second payment for the equity loan.
-For many members, this clarity and separation is easier to manage than refinancing and starting over.
+For many members, this separation is easier to manage than refinancing and starting over.

-Have a specific one-time expense in mind, want fixed predictable payments, and most importantly, already have a low mortgage rate you don’t want to replace.
+Have a specific one-time expense in mind, want fixed predictable payments, and already have a low mortgage rate you do not want to replace.

 How to Choose Between a Mortgage Refinance vs. Home Equity Loan